oscillot/reddit-scraper/plugins/plugins_readme.txt

-Finally, the constructor will call the __execute function which wraps the overriddable execute method in a generic exception handler that will catch any exception not explicitly caught y the plugin to keep plugins from stopping the job.
+Finally, the constructor will call the __execute function which wraps the overriddable execute method in a generic exception handler that will catch any exception not explicitly caught by the plugin to keep plugins from stopping the job.
 Exceptions are logged as a 3-tuple in the with the plugin, data and exception and are displayed in the console at the end of the run.